 However, buying a longer term life policy hedges the risk that you’ll need life insurance for longer than you think.
 Since you can cancel the policy any time when you’re sure you no longer need it, the risk of buying long-term instead of short-term is nonexistent.

-*Based on no-medical-exam life insurance monthly premiums for 30-year-old male non-smokers with a Preferred health rating offered by Brighthouse and Lincoln.
+*Based on no-medical-exam life insurance monthly premiums for 30-year-old male non-smokers with a Preferred health rating offered by Brighthouse Financial.
 Average rates may vary by insurer, term, coverage amount, health class, and state.
 Not all policies are available in all states.
 Rate illustration valid as of 10/29/2021.